HeleJ/quiz-game-about-Estonia/README.md

 ![quiz-box](documentation/quiz-box-rightAns-image.png)

 * Quiz box page middle part consists question and selection of answers
-* By selecting right wrong:
+* By selecting the right answer:
-* By selecting wrong answer:
+* By selecting the wrong answer:

 ![quiz-box](documentation/quiz-box-wrongAns-image.png)